hrdcdr/k8s-workshop/charts/README.md

-k8sapp: A Helm charts for Kubernetes Application
+hophop: A helm charts for Kubernetes application
 ================================================

 Run of deployment for the service that satisfied of Kubernetes requirements